ChristophGeske/BoostLLM/README.md

 # BoostLLM

-BoostLLM is a versatile project aimed at enhancing the performance of Large Language Models (LLMs) through various strategies.
-It provides users with the flexibility to enable or disable these strategies individually or in combination, allowing for consistent performance improvements tailored to specific projects.
+BoostLLM is a project aimed at enhancing the performance of Large Language Models (LLMs) through various strategies.
+It aims to provide users with the flexibility to enable or disable different strategies individually or in combination, allowing for consistent performance improvements and comparison of strategies.

-While numerous research papers claim significant advancements in LLM performance, there is a lack of centralized resources that list these papers alongside their implementations.
-BoostLLM bridges this gap by compiling these strategies into an accessible framework, enabling users to test and validate these improvements within their own projects.
+While numerous research papers claim significant advancements in LLM performance, there is a lack of centralized resources that list these papers alongside their implementations and easy comparison.
+BoostLLM can become such a project implementing these strategies and allowing the seamless combination and evaluation, enabling users to test and validate these improvements within their own projects.

 ## Table of Contents
 - [Overview](#overview)